 require 'calabash-android/calabash_steps' Then /^I set the screen to portrait$/ do perform_action('set_activity_orientation', 'portrait') end Then /^I set the screen to landscape$/ do perform_action('set_activity_orientation', 'landscape') end Then /^I hide the keyboard$/ do hide_soft_keyboard() end

-We’ll take a look of steps “I set the screen to portrait/landscape” and “I hide the keyboard” examples below.
+We’ll take a look at steps “I set the screen to portrait/landscape” and “I hide the keyboard” examples below.

 Calabash Architecture / Infrastructure – How Calabash Works on Real Devices